The Village of Norton-sub-Hamdon

 The area is perfect for dog walking and exploring with friends and family alike.

-The delightful residents of Norton-sub-Hamdon love welcoming visitors.
-Whether it\’s to our Community run Village Store and Post Office, as visitors to the beautiful 14th Century Church, our quintessentially english Norton Cafe Tea Rooms, or as guests at the many stunning Bed & Breakfast accommodations dotted around us.
+The residents of Norton-sub-Hamdon love welcoming visitors.
+Whether it\’s to our Community run Village Store & Post Office, as visitors to the beautiful 14th Century Church, or enjoying a quintessentially English tea and cake at Katy’s Bake or perhaps something stronger at the welcoming The Lord Nelson pub

 Many visitors to Norton-sub-Hamdon first discover us as guests at the many events held at our Village Hall.